-- As the sales figures increases, the production cost decreases.
-This results in further addition of consumers as the company is able to hold on to their loyal customers as well as are able to include further buyers in their family.
+- As the sales figures increase, the production cost decreases.
+This results in further addition of consumers as the company are able to hold on to their loyal customers as well as being able to include further buyers in their family.

-- Organizations that are confident of the brand loyalty for their products are able to save money from their marketing budget.
+- Organizations that are confident of brand loyalty for their products are able to save money from their marketing budget.
 This money is utilized in different schemes to gather further consumers for their products.
-Thus, the company is able to include new shoppers for their products.
+Thus, the company is able to include new shoppers in its products.

 - Loyal consumers in it are the brand ambassadors of the products.
-The mouth publicity generated by them is quite affective and proves a boon for the brand.
+The mouth publicity generated by them is quite effective and proves a boon for the brand.

-- When a brand is assured of their customer base, they can experiment with price hike or make quantity changes.
-In most cases, the customers tend to stay with the existing brands as they become comfortable dealing with it.
+- When a brand is assured of its customer base, it can experiment with price hikes or make quantity changes.
+In most cases, the customers tend to stay with the existing brands as they become comfortable dealing with them.

 - Brand loyalty is a gift that has to be handled with care like a porcelain product.